 Here is a short list of traditions that are a little more creative and different.
-You can add to your Christmastime for years to come:
+You can add new family traditions to your Christmastime for years to come:

 - Read Christmas books that focus on the act of giving to start off the season.
 We have so many goods books, but this year we read The Berenstain Bears and the Joy of Giving , by Jan and Mike Berenstain, and Winters Gift, by Jane Monroe Donavan.

 - “It is more blessed to give than to receive.”
 Acts 20:30, can be posted somewhere in your home.

 - Have kids help come up with a list of people to give to throughout the season.
 Our family tries to be intentional in choosing one act a day.
 This does not have to be an expense!
 Instead, we just give love to people who are in need, have suffered a loss, are lonely, or need words of encouragement.